salrashid123/go_tpm_remote_attestation/README.md

 Google signed Endorsement *Certificates* are not available on VMs.

-On any other platform ([even a raspberry pi](https://gist.github.com/salrashid123/d99e698f84e5d35a863225b747af1f48), you can usually extract the signing certificate bound on the tpm)..
+On many other platform ([even a raspberry pi w/ TPM chip](https://gist.github.com/salrashid123/d99e698f84e5d35a863225b747af1f48), you can usually extract the the EK certificate bound on the tpm)..

 While the API documentation for [getShieldedInstanceIdentity](https://cloud.google.com/compute/docs/reference/rest/v1/instances/getShieldedInstanceIdentity) shows a placeholder for the certificates: